We celebrate Joy Division for our next movies nights!

 Last week, Ian Curtis would’ve turned 64.

-We therefore decided to celebrate his life and oeuvre by showing Anton Corbijn’s 2007 haunting depiction of the life of the artist and the band.
-The biopic of Ian Curtis, the enigmatic singer of Joy Division, formerly ‘Warsaw‘ whose personal, professional, and romantic troubles led him to commit suicide at the age of 23, set in the North of England in the mid 70s, is also a grim yet beautiful hindsight of the northern working class, and a touching insight on the young artist, that now, long after his passing, is the icon of a cult following, and an immense influence on a myriad of bands to this day.
+Our honouring of his life and oeuvre was therefore focused on Anton Corbijn’s haunting portrayal of the artist and his band in 2007.
+As a 23-year-old singer of Joy Division, formerly ‘Warsaw,’ Ian Curtis committed suicide as a result of personal, professional, and romantic troubles., set in the North of England in the mid-70s, is also a grim yet beautiful hindsight of the northern working class, and a touching insight on the young artist, that now, long after his passing, is the icon of a cult following, and an immense influence on a myriad of bands to this day.

-We also have our special meal deal for the full cosy cinema experience, with any burger and chips, a beer or cocktail, and popcorn for £15!
+You can also enjoy a dinner deal with any burger and chips, a beer or cocktail, and popcorn for just £15!
 Would be rude not to, right?
-You can have a look at the menu beforehand
+Take a look at our menu to find out more. beforehand

 Make sure to BOOK YOUR SPOT as the capacity is reduced, obviously, in line with social distancing measures, and just that extra little bit of cushty-ness!